stevn999/VaanBot/README.md

 | `!mcc stone f2 1` | Places a useless chest right in front of me|
 | `!mcc stone ~230 ~68 ~218 1`  | Places a chest in the world at coordinates 230 68 218 instead of relative to my own position
 *Using a mixture of absolute and relative coordinates may not work as intended.*

+### Other notes
+- I cannot be bothered to add a list of all the items, so it will just do it's best to place whatever you type.
+No command feedback is given.